-If you love fall-off-the-bone delicious barbecue pork ribs, this recipe is a family-pleasing dinner recipe to try!
+If you love fall-off-the-bone delicious gluten free ribs, this recipe is a family-pleasing dinner recipe to try!
 I am talking flavor-popping ribs with a finger-licking homemade sweet and spicy barbecue sauce your family is going to LOVE!

 Raise your hands if you love barbecue ribs!!